HOW CAN WE HELP YOU?

 If, after adjusting the feed gap, this does not resolve the issue, please see the support section on the Kolibri USA website at www.kolibriusa.com, or contact Kolibri Support at firstname.lastname@example.org for further troubleshooting.

-- The Kolibri Bill Counter provides UV (ultraviolet) anti-counterfeit feature detection.
+- The Kolibri Bill Counter provides UV (ultraviolet) and MG (magnetic) anti-counterfeit feature detections.
 To learn more about detection techniques, please refer to Section 9: What do MG, UV stand for?
 What’s the difference?

-- There are 2 main counterfeit detection techniques used in the majority of bill counters are:
+- There are 2 main counterfeit detection techniques used in most bill counters:

-- UV – Ultraviolet Feature Detection – Certain features are hidden to the naked eye on all US currency.
-In order to detect these features, the Kolibri Bill Counter has special ultraviolet emitters and sensors capable of detecting the exact ultraviolet anti-counterfeit features built into each denomination note.
-These are referenced against known-genuine currency and used to flag any notes that do not display the correct UV features on the suspect notes.
+- Ultraviolet Feature Detection (UV) – Certain features are hidden to the naked eye on all US currency.
+In order to detect these features, the Kolibri Automatic Bill Counter has special ultraviolet emitters and sensors capable of detecting the exact ultraviolet anti-counterfeit features built into each denomination note.
+The Kolibri Automatic Bill Counter scans each bill for the presence and accuracy of these features and fails any bills not meeting these criteria as “E01”.

 - There are a few reasons that a genuine bill may be flag as suspect.
 If bills are worn, bent, torn, or crumpled, the anti-counterfeit features needed to verify a bill as genuine may be compromised.
 For example, the magnetic ink on a note may wear over time or heavy use, reducing the magnetic response to below detection thresholds.